 Several reports from sources including the US Department of Energy, We Predict and LeasePlan have shown that EVs generally cost less to maintain over time than fuel-powered cars.
 This is because EVs have far fewer moving parts and fewer fluids that need replacing.

 There are two notable exceptions to this, however, with the first being tyre wear.
-This often happens a little faster on EVs because they usually weigh more than an equivalent fuel-powered car, so you might need to budget for a few extra trips to your local tyre fitters.
+This can happen a little faster on EVs because they usually weigh more than an equivalent fuel-powered car, so you might need to budget for a few extra trips to your local tyre fitters.

 The second exception is the high-voltage battery pack.
 Most brands guarantee these for around seven years or 100,000 miles and, if you use them carefully, there’s a good chance they can be made to last a lot longer.
 Eventually, however, the battery’s capacity will fade to a point that it needs to be recycled and replaced with a fresh one – this can cost anywhere from £5,000 to more than £10,000 on models with long-range packs.